Awarded by

 Ready to apply?
 Click here

-The MA Music Performance, Production and Business* course is a 1-year course.
-The course is delivered on-site in Brighton.
-You can also study with a blend of on-site and online activity if you prefer.
+The MA Music Performance, Production & Business course is a 1-year course.
+The course is delivered on-site in Brighton and Sheffield.

 The course is constructed to focus on three fundamental elements: